JNRowe/versionah/doc/alternatives.rst

 A few ideas have been borrowed from ``shtool``, and `versionah` should be seen as a homage to the version applet from ``shtool``.

-If you don't need the template support of `versionah` and find the other functionality ``shtool`` provides useful then I'd strongly recommend using ``shtool``.
+If you don’t need the template support of `versionah` and find the other functionality ``shtool`` provides useful then I’d strongly recommend using ``shtool``.
 There is little point depending on two external projects when one can suffice.